With newfound freedom comes innovation.

 3 – Coda Signature Truffle Collection

 Coda Signature truffles look more like art than cannabis-infused edibles.
-Featuring sleek modern designs and layers of flavor, Coda Signature of California has created a delicate yet potent line of THC-infused truffles.
+Featuring sleek modern designs and layers of flavor, Coda Signature of Colorado has created a delicate yet potent line of THC-infused truffles.

 An excellent gift for just about any cannabis-lover, Coda Truffles was a 2016 winner in the High Times cannabis cup.
 Each truffle features 10 milligrams of THC, the perfect dose for the average recreational consumer.
 With six chocolate truffles per box, these are delicacies you won’t want to share.